Profiling Gas Consumption in Solidity Smart Contracts: Study on the relations between GasMet metrics and deployment costs

 \subsection{Analysis method}

 For answering RQ$_2$, we considered the values of GasMet metrics computed on the smart contracts in our dataset and the related values of gas consumption collected by deploying such smart contracts (see in Section \ref{sec:dataCollection}).
-More specifically, to evaluate if significant relationships can be found between (i) each of the GasMet metrics and the gas consumption, and (ii) each pair of GasMet indicators, we used the Spearman rank correlation coefficient~\cite{daniel1990spearman}, fixing the p-value $\leq 0.05$ and adopting the Holm’s p-value correction procedure~\cite{holm1979simple} to deal with multiple comparisons.
-We interpret the strength of the correlation as (i) \textit{small} for $0.10 \le \lvert \rho \rvert \le 0.29$, (ii) \textit{medium} for $0.30 \le \lvert \rho \rvert \le 0.49$, and (iii) \textit{large} for $\lvert \rho \rvert \geq 0.50$, as recommended by Cohen's standard~\cite{cohen1988statistical}.
+Similar to previous work~\cite{DBLP:journals/smr/AjienkaVC20}, we investigated the correlation between source code metrics computed on several smart contracts and the resources needed for their deployment (i.e., \textit{gasUsed}), as well as the correlations between each pair of metrics.
+More specifically, to evaluate if significant relationships can be found between (i) each of the GasMet metrics and the gas consumption, and (ii) each pair of GasMet indicators, we used the Spearman rank correlation coefficient~\cite{daniel1990spearman}, fixing the p-value $\leq 0.05$ and adopting the Holm’s p-value correction procedure~\cite{holm1979simple} to deal with multiple comparisons. \major{We ran statistical significance tests, with $\alpha = 0.05$, for being sure that there is at maximum a 5\% probability that the strength of the relationship found (the $\rho$ coefficient) happened by chance (when p-value $\leq 0.05$).
+In particular, we tested the following null hypothesis:}